lynmorada09-star/MORADA--CCM101-ACTIVITIES/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 1. Compute Resources

-Example in the Linux Environment
+### Example in the Linux Environment

-The Linux environment uses an Intel Xeon E312xx (Sandy Bridge, IBRS update) CPU with 1 CPU core and 1.9 GiB of RAM.
+The KillerCoda Linux environment uses an Intel Xeon E312xx (Sandy Bridge, IBRS update) processor with 1 CPU core and 1.9 GiB of RAM.

 ### Purpose

-Compute resources provide the processing power needed to run applications, execute commands, and perform computing tasks.
+Compute resources provide processing power and memory needed to execute applications, services, and system tasks.

 ### Importance in Cloud Computing

-Compute resources are important in cloud computing because they allow users to run applications, services, and workloads without needing to manage physical servers directly.
-Cloud providers can allocate and scale compute resources based on workload requirements.
+Compute resources are important because they allow cloud users to run applications, virtual machines, and workloads on demand.
+Cloud providers can increase or decrease computing resources depending on user requirements.

 ### Relation to the KillerCoda Linux Environment

-The KillerCoda environment provides a virtual Linux server with an Intel Xeon CPU, 1 CPU core, and 1.9 GiB of RAM.
-These resources allow the Linux operating system and commands used in the laboratory to run.
+The KillerCoda environment provides virtual compute resources, including a CPU and RAM, that allow Ubuntu Linux and laboratory commands to run.

 ---

-2. Storage Resources
+## 2. Storage Resources

 ### Example in the Linux Environment

-The Linux environment has a 20 GB virtual disk identified as `/dev/vda`.
-The main filesystem is `/dev/vda1` with a size of 19 GB.
+The Linux environment contains a virtual disk (`/dev/vda`) with a capacity of 20 GB.
+The main filesystem (`/dev/vda1`) has a size of 19 GB.

 ### Purpose

-Storage resources are used to store the operating system, applications, configuration files, and other data.
+Storage resources are used to save operating system files, applications, configuration files, and user data.

 ### Importance in Cloud Computing

-Storage is important in cloud computing because applications and services need a reliable place to store and retrieve data.
-Cloud storage also allows data to be managed independently from the compute resources.
+Storage is important because cloud applications need reliable and scalable data storage.
+Cloud storage services provide persistent and accessible storage for systems and users.

 ### Relation to the KillerCoda Linux Environment

-The KillerCoda environment provides a virtual 20 GB disk.
-The main filesystem `/dev/vda1` is mounted at `/` and is used by the Linux operating system to store system files and other data.
+The Ubuntu environment stores files and system data on the `/dev/vda` virtual disk and uses mounted filesystems such as `/`, `/boot`, and `/boot/efi`.

 ---

- 3. Networking Resources
+## 3. Networking Resources

 ### Example in the Linux Environment

-The main network interface is `enp1s0` with the IPv4 address `172.30.1.2/24`.
+The primary network interface is `enp1s0` with the IP address `172.30.1.2/24`.

 ### Purpose

-Networking resources allow computers, servers, applications, and users to communicate with each other.
+Networking resources allow communication between systems, users, applications, and cloud services.

 ### Importance in Cloud Computing

-Networking is important in cloud computing because cloud resources need to communicate with users, applications, databases, and other services.
-It also enables access to cloud-hosted applications and services.
+Networking is essential because cloud resources must communicate with each other and provide access to users over networks and the internet.

 ### Relation to the KillerCoda Linux Environment

-The KillerCoda Linux environment uses the `enp1s0` network interface with the IPv4 address `172.30.1.2/24`.
-This provides network connectivity for the virtual Linux environment.
+The KillerCoda Linux environment uses the `enp1s0` network interface to provide network connectivity and communication.

 ---

-4. Operating System
+## 4. Operating System

 ### Example in the Linux Environment

-The operating system is Ubuntu 24.04.4 LTS (Noble Numbat), running kernel version `6.8.0-136-generic`.
+The operating system is Ubuntu 24.04.4 LTS (Noble Numbat) with kernel version `6.8.0-136-generic`.

 ### Purpose

-The operating system manages the computer's hardware and provides an environment for applications and users to run.
+The operating system manages hardware resources and provides a platform for applications and users.

 ### Importance in Cloud Computing

-An operating system is important in cloud computing because it manages the underlying compute, memory, storage, networking, and applications running on a virtual machine or server.
+Operating systems are important because they manage compute, storage, networking, and applications running on cloud servers and virtual machines.

 ### Relation to the KillerCoda Linux Environment

-KillerCoda provides an Ubuntu 24.04.4 LTS Linux environment.
-The operating system manages the available CPU, memory, storage, and networking resources and allows us to investigate the cloud server using Linux commands.
+Ubuntu Linux manages the CPU, memory, storage, and networking resources available in the KillerCoda environment.